-15 Australia uses CPI excluding interest charges as a measure of core inflation, which is monitored along with headline inflation rate.
-UK and South Africa exclude mortgage interest payment from their price index and so on so forth.
+12 Australia uses CPI excluding interest charges as a measure of core inflation, which is monitored along with headline inflation rate; UK and South Africa exclude mortgage interest payment from their price index.

-16 In practice both the terms, underlying and core inflation are used interchangeably.
+13 In practice both the terms, underlying and core inflation are used interchangeably.

-^{17 &}quot;Most CPIs are based on one of the three definitions, each involving a slightly different domain of prices: a consumption based approach; an expenditure approach based on household outlays; an expenditure approach based on household acquisitions....
+14 "Most CPIs are based on one of the three definitions, each involving a slightly different domain of prices: a consumption based approach; an expenditure approach based on household outlays; an expenditure approach based on household acquisitions.
 For most goods and services three of the approaches are same but there are few areas like household expenditure on durable goods and on debt servicing, in which these alternative definitions of CPI are quite different..."
-For details, see Roger (1998), p 12.
+For details, see Roger (1998; p.
+12).

 The core measure using exclusion principle possesses the quality of being readily understandable, easy to compute and less demanding in terms of data requirements.
-It is also transparent and easily verifiable because of pre-specification of items excluded.
+It is also transparent and easily verifiable because of prespecification of items excluded.
 But such a measure is not only constrained by the element of subjectivity in deciding as to which particular item to be excluded from the basket but also suffers from a potential risk of information loss.
 In other words, at times, the excluded prices may contain important information about the general trend of inflation.